The Greenwall Foundation is

 response to this RFP, The Greenwall Foundation may directly initiate some

 sharing tips and best practices for submitting an LOI.

-Invited Full Proposals due by March 13, 2023, 11:59 pm ET.
+Invited Full Proposals due by March 11, 2024, 11:59 pm ET.
 Invited applicants will be notified approximately one month before the full application deadline.
 Invitations to submit full proposals may contain suggestions from reviewers for strengthening the application, and reviewers may request additional clarifications after full proposals are received.
 Working with The Greenwall Foundation is a collaborative process.
 Our goal is to work with applicants to develop strong proposals that are positioned to have the greatest impact in real-world, practical settings.
 The Foundation will notify applicants of funding decisions in late May.

 Directions for Submitting a Letter of Intent

 Go to https://www.grantinterface.com/Home/Logon?urlkey=greenwall.

 Once there, please bookmark the site, create an account, and complete your

 application.
 To create an account, you must enter your institution’s EIN,